Jong-Min-Moon/Jong-Min-Moon.github.io/_software/road-trip-chatbot.md

 ## Save Finetuned Models

-To save the final model as LoRA adapters, either use Hugging Face's `push_to_hub` for an online save or `save_pretrained` for a local save.

-> **Note:** This *only* saves the LoRA adapters, not the full model.
-To save to 16bit or GGUF, scroll down!

 ```python
 # Create a free account at huggingface.co and get an Access Token from your settings
 HF_TOKEN = " "